Esaych/sam-dev-15e8b/_posts/2022-04-05-charmander-diffuser.md

 Here's some things I learned:

-- This print took almost the whole role of filament.
+- This print took almost the whole roll of filament.
 So I am better at ballparking filament costs now!
 - I learned how to use tree supports!
 And I'm never going back to normal supports.
 - I learned that rafts are super helpful for keeping tree supports on the plate.
 - Water management is something to consider in design.
 (Condensation needed a quick fix)